- 11. Punta Punta Surf Retreat (Siargao)

 They serve delicious plant-based meals that include vegan versions of local favorites along with standard vegan dishes, which you will enjoy in an open space restaurant while hearing the sound of the waves at the nearby ocean.

-Accommodation options include air-conditioned wooden cabins with ensuite bathrooms and basic toiletries, while those going for the glamping experience may use the camping grounds where they have tents for rent with a shared bathroom, basic toiletries, an outdoor kitchen, and free light breakfast for guests.
+Accommodation options when glamping in Zambales include air-conditioned wooden cabins with ensuite bathrooms and basic toiletries, while those going for the glamping experience may use the camping grounds where they have tents for rent with a shared bathroom, basic toiletries, an outdoor kitchen, and free light breakfast for guests.

-The resort offers various such as classes and equipment for yoga, muay-thai, jiujitsu, beach bonfire, while island hopping tours and land tours are also available to complete your glamping experience.
+The resort offers various such as classes and equipment for yoga, muay-thai, jiujitsu, beach bonfire, while island hopping tours, land tours, and visits to Zambales tourist spots for your Zambales itinerary are also available to complete your glamping experience.

 Photo by Glamping Siquijor

 Glamping Siquijor is located on an 8,000 sqm beachfront property in Siquijor Island, a province in the Visayas known for its magical stories and mystical reputation.
 It is also a place known for its natural attractions, such as pristine beaches, hidden caves, and beautiful waterfalls.

 Glamping Siquijor features large classic bell tents with king-sized beds, Egyptian cotton sheets, duvets, and loungers, all surrounded by white sands, coconut trees, and a gentle breeze from the nearby seashore.

 Tents come in various sizes that can accommodate a romantic getaway for two as well as small or large groups of guests, each one equipped with amenities that include a personal barbecue, dining utensils, fans, and air-conditioning as an add-on option.
 One of its popular glamping tents is the geodesic dome, a uniquely shaped tent that offers amazing views.